snowkidind/sovcube.run/scripts/readme.md

   There is no way to **pause the contract** from accepting further deposits and payouts.
 This is fine as long as everything works, but it might be useful to have such a function if a draining exploit was found.
 This tweak has various implications.

+  It would be nice to have a **large deposit threshold** which allows for larger withdrawals to account for the time difference it takes to close out a larger position as opposed to a smaller position. (see also the section below on gasCosts and duration)

-  RESOLVED It would be nice to **combine transactions** withdrawFromIncomingAccount and withdrawFromRegularAccount in a single transaction or better just withdrawal what is available to withdrawal right now.
+  RESOLVED It would be nice to combine transactions withdrawFromIncomingAccount and withdrawFromRegularAccount in a single transaction or better just withdrawal what is available to withdrawal right now.
 Although it is important to show how much comes from either action, which can be observed with events.

   RESOLVED It would be nice to get a block height at which the next withdrawal is possible - It was determined that this was not appropriate for the contract because it uses timestamps for this which are non deterministic

-  It would be nice to have a **large deposit threshold** which allows for larger withdrawals to account for the time difference it takes to close out a larer position as opposed to a smaller position.

 # 1_deploy.js